 The Shawmut Peninsula was composed of a glacial deposit called a moraine.
 The ice moved along, pushing debris ahead of it, and when it stopped and melted, the stuff it was pushing stayed where it was.
 Pemberton Hill was part of the Tri-Mountain (Beacon Hill, Mount Vernon and itself).
 The street running in front of its highest point (Beacon Hill) became Tremont (TriMount).
 It’s easy to spot on the old map.
 The modern one has undergone a lot of “clean up” so that my point about Pemberton will make sense, and spotting Tremont Street isn’t so easy.
 Copps Hill and Fort Hill have histories of their own, which we may explore — some other time.

-And I am a writer.
-Recently I issued second editions of my novels, and I presume you have read or at least looked at one or the other of them — otherwise you wouldn’t be here.
-But perhaps you’re interested in Early American History, as well.
-While researching, I found many tidbits that I couldn’t use in my writing, most of which are fascinating.
-I’d like to share those, which is the reason I am here.
+I am a writer.
+I have issued second editions of my novels, and presume you have read or at least looked at one or the other of them — otherwise you wouldn’t be here!

+One of the primary prototypes hardly needed any disguise at all.
 Here’s one — the schooner Alice Wentworth, which sailed Nantucket Sound in the ’60’s.
 My husband and I met on board, and the impression she made on us was of life-long duration, as you will see when you read The Heir.
 (By the way, this photo is a part of the Mystic Seaport collection.
-All that’s left of the Wentworth, until she rose, like a phoenix from the ashes, to become the Jenny Lawrence.)
+It’s all that is left of the Wentworth, until she rose, like a phoenix from the ashes, to become the Jenny Lawrence.)

 Then came The Pretender.
 I wanted to see if I could write a book whose characters were never real, but reacting in a plausible manner to the historical situation in which they found themselves.
-In this case, the news that Parliament was going to tax the colonies without consulting the colonists themselves.
-Though less complex than the novels of the Kingsland Series, the same rhythm prevails: how the personal back-stories of my characters shaped their responses both to their day-to-day lives, as well as the political upheavals of the time, compelling them to move along a certain, almost predestined path whether they recognized it or not.
+In this case, the Stamp Tax.
+And yes, I could create characters whose back-stories shaped their responses both to their day-to-day lives, as well as the political upheavals of the time, compelling them to move along a certain, almost predestined path whether they recognized it or not.
 Just as do you and I.

 Whether we recognize it or not.

 I’ll blog about the people who inhabit my books.
 They populate Deborah Hill’s world, and I know them quite well.
-I’ll add pictures, too, or clip art, or graphics — anything that helps us to understand the times I portray better.
+I’ll add pictures, too, or clip art, or graphics — anything that helps us to understand the times I’m writing about better.

-l’ll try to be a fairly regular blogger, and if I can, write something at least once a week.
-If you’d like to be notified when I’ve posted an essay, let me know.
-(Write info@northroadpublishing) And while you’re at it, any remarks you care to make, information you’d like to share, or opinions on just about anything relating to my books or the slice of American history under discussion — these would be very welcome right here, in the ‘comments’ section.
+l’ll try to be a fairly regular blogger, and if I can.
+If you’d like to be notified when I’ve posted an essay, let me know using the Contact Form below.
+And while you’re at it, any remarks you care to make, information you’d like to share, or opinions on just about anything relating to my books or the slice of American history under discussion — these would be very welcome!